📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Primary Audience Patients, carers and/or patient groups

-Results and Impact a.
-Four people agreed to form a Patient and Public Involvement and Engagement (PPIE) group for the duration of our current research project.
+Results and Impact Four people agreed to form a Patient and Public Involvement and Engagement (PPIE) group for the duration of our current research project.
 The group were recruited through the Parkinson's UK, PPI network and consisted of people living with Parkinson's disease.
-Three members of the group had been members of a PPIE group during the award that preceded this one and asked to stay on for the current project.
+Three members of the group had been members of a PPIE group supporting our previous award (ES/X006557/1) and asked to stay on for the current project (ES/Y00762X/1).
 They attended three PPIE workshops from November to February 2024, where interesting and lively discussion took place about the current project.
 This resulted in suggestions being provided to help the ongoing management and direction of the project.

 Year(s) Of Engagement Activity 2023,2024